dawsonjon/101Things/docs/ham_transmitter.rst

 amplitude.
 The amplifier modulating the amplitude also needs to provide high efficiency, so it makes sense to use a switching amplifier here too.
 The design implements a very simple class-D audio amplifier.
 The basis of the design is a MOSFET half bridge using a p-channel and n-channel MOSFET.
+Although there are probably plenty of devices that could be used n this amplifier I have chosen the IRF510 and IRF9510.
+There are devices with much better RDS-on specifications, but these devices are fairly ubiquitous, and can easily handle the switching frequency.

-Although it is possible to use n-channel MOSFETS for the high side of the bridge, this would complicate the gate driving arrangement.
+Although it is
+possible to use n-channel MOSFETS for the high side of the bridge, this would complicate the gate driving arrangement.
 This simpler arrangement allows both halves of the bridge to be driven with a single gate driver.
 Initially, I had